Author, Andrew Gibson

 If you just want a rough idea of the GBP to Euro rate, then by all means, use interbank rates as a yardstick.

-However, if you want to convert Pounds into Euros (real money), interbank rates can be very misleading.
+However, if you want to convert Pounds into Euros (with real money), interbank rates can be very misleading.

 Here’s the sneaky bit…